jam01/SRS-Template/README.md

 # Markdown Software Requirements Specification (MSRS)

-A modern, practical markdown SRS template aligned with IEEE 830 and ISO/IEC/IEEE 29148:2011/2017.
-It emphasizes verifiable requirements, traceability, quality attributes, and clear separation of “what” (requirements) from “how” (design).
+A modern, practical markdown **Software Requirements Specification (SRS)** template aligned with **IEEE 830** and **ISO/IEC/IEEE 29148:2011/2017**.
+It emphasizes verifiable requirements, traceability, quality attributes, and clear separation of “what” (requirements) from “how” (design)—leaving that to complementary artifacts such as [Markdown Software Design Description (MSDD)](https://github.com/jam01/SDD-Template).

-This SRS template builds on formal standards, with the non-functional requirement organization and language based on van Lamsweerde’s Requirements Engineering taxonomy of non-functional requirements, and incorporates modern software component requirements—continuous delivery, observability, and AI/ML.
+This SRS template **builds on formal standards**, with the non-functional requirement organization and language based on van Lamsweerde’s Requirements Engineering taxonomy of non-functional requirements, and **incorporates modern software component requirements**—continuous delivery, observability, and AI/ML.

 Designed to be:
 - Readable, developer‑friendly, and AI‑interpretable